Feynman diagram

-In theoretical physics, a Feynman diagram is a pictorial representation of the mathematical expressions describing the behavior and interaction of subatomic particles.
-The scheme is named after American physicist Richard Feynman, who introduced the diagrams in 1948.
-The interaction of subatomic particles can be complex and difficult to understand; Feynman diagrams give a simple visualization of what would otherwise be an arcane and abstract formula.
+Feynman diagrams give a simple visualization of what would otherwise be an arcane and abstract formula.
 According to David Kaiser, "Since the middle of the 20th century, theoretical physicists have increasingly turned to this tool to help them undertake critical calculations.
 Feynman diagrams have revolutionized nearly every aspect of theoretical physics."

-While the diagrams are applied primarily to quantum field theory, they can also be used in other areas of physics, such as solid-state theory.
+While the diagrams apply primarily to quantum field theory, they can be used in other areas of physics, such as solid-state theory.
 Frank Wilczek wrote that the calculations that won him the 2004 Nobel Prize in Physics "would have been literally unthinkable without Feynman diagrams, as would [Wilczek's] calculations that established a route to production and observation of the Higgs particle."